 Several visitors asked for a tutorial, and I am happy to oblige.
 I've made the blouse again in a different fabric – this time a lovely blue and cream chiffon with embroidery and sequins.
 Swanky!
 Along the way, I took plenty of pictures and have written notes to share.
 Read on for your free blouse pattern.

-This tutorial is ideal is you want to make a simple blouse using a sheer fabric like a chiffon or a lace, with a lining.
+This tutorial is ideal if you want to make a simple blouse using a sheer fabric like chiffon or lace, with a lining.
 It includes full step by step instructions on how to make your own version of this blouse in your own size.
-It can also be used to make a single layer version if you are using a fabric which is not sheer.
+It can also be used to make a single layer version if you are using a fabric that is not sheer.

 This is a long post, for which I apologise.
 It's my first time making a tutorial and I just didn't know when to stop!
 Let's get started.

 First, you will need to take your measurements as shown here:

 1 – full bust at the widest part

 2 – hip measurement where you want your top to end